 - Kneel down on your mat or floor keeping your thighs perpendicular to the floor

-- Ensure that your feet’s top are flat on the floor.
+- Ensure that your feet’s top is flat on the floor.

 - Bring together both the inner knees together and then slide your feet little away from each other (they should remain a little wider than hips).
 Point your feet in line with your shins.